NewsLocal NewsIn Your CommunityMorro Bay

 More than 200 concerned community members gathered at the Morro Rock parking lot on Saturday to protest the potential impacts of an offshore wind farm.

 “It's a national day of action and there are sites all over the county, including the East Coast and the West Coast, that are having this national day of action.
-It's all basically against offshore wind and it's to tell the incoming administration that we expect the promise to be kept to end offshore wind,” Andrea Lueker, a board member at REACT Alliance said.
+It's all basically against offshore wind and it's to tell the incoming administration that we expect the promise to be kept to end offshore wind,” said Andrea Lueker, REACT Alliance board member.

-REACT Alliance is a Morro Bay based non-profit started to protect the California Central Coast from the destructive impacts of offshore wind development.
+REACT Alliance is a Morro Bay based non-profit started to protect the California Central Coast from what members believe to be the destructive impacts of offshore wind development.

 Community members held up signs to raise awareness about their concerns.